bunkerity/bunkerweb/docs/quickstart-guide.md

 === "Docker"

-    When starting the BunkerWeb container, you will need to add the settings :
+    When starting the Scheduler container, you will need to add the settings :

     ```yaml
-    mybunker:
+    bw-scheduler:
-      image: bunkerity/bunkerweb:1.6.0-beta
+      image: bunkerity/bunkerweb-scheduler:1.6.0-beta
       ...
       environment:
-        - USE_REAL_IP=yes
+        USE_REAL_IP: "yes"
-        - REAL_IP_FROM=1.2.3.0/24 100.64.0.0/10
+        REAL_IP_FROM: "1.2.3.0/24 100.64.0.0/10"
-        - REAL_IP_HEADER=X-Forwarded-For
+        REAL_IP_HEADER: "X-Forwarded-For"
       ...
     ```

 === "Docker autoconf"

-    Before running the [Docker autoconf integration](integrations.md#docker-autoconf) stack, you will need to add the settings for the BunkerWeb container :
+    Before running the [Docker autoconf integration](integrations.md#docker-autoconf) stack, you will need to add the settings for the Scheduler container :

     ```yaml
-    mybunker:
+    bw-scheduler:
-      image: bunkerity/bunkerweb:1.6.0-beta
+      image: bunkerity/bunkerweb-scheduler:1.6.0-beta
       ...
       environment:
-        - USE_REAL_IP=yes
+        USE_REAL_IP: "yes"
-        - REAL_IP_FROM=1.2.3.0/24 100.64.0.0/10
+        REAL_IP_FROM: "1.2.3.0/24 100.64.0.0/10"
-        - REAL_IP_HEADER=X-Forwarded-For
+        REAL_IP_HEADER: "X-Forwarded-For"
       ...
     ```

 === "Swarm"

-    Before running the [Swarm integration](integrations.md#swarm) stack, you will need to add the settings for the BunkerWeb service :
+    Before running the [Swarm integration](integrations.md#swarm) stack, you will need to add the settings for the Scheduler service :

     ```yaml
-    mybunker:
+    bw-scheduler:
-      image: bunkerity/bunkerweb:1.6.0-beta
+      image: bunkerity/bunkerweb-scheduler:1.6.0-beta
       ...
       environment:
-        - USE_REAL_IP=yes
+        USE_REAL_IP: "yes"
-        - REAL_IP_FROM=1.2.3.0/24 100.64.0.0/10
+        REAL_IP_FROM: "1.2.3.0/24 100.64.0.0/10"
-        - REAL_IP_HEADER=X-Forwarded-For
+        REAL_IP_HEADER: "X-Forwarded-For"
       ...
     ```

 === "Kubernetes"

-    You will need to add the settings to the environment variables of the BunkerWeb containers (doing it using the ingress is not supported because you will get into trouble when using things like Let's Encrypt) :
+    You will need to add the settings to the environment variables of the Scheduler containers (doing it using the ingress is not supported because you will get into trouble when using things like Let's Encrypt) :

     ```yaml
     apiVersion: apps/v1
-    kind: DaemonSet
+    kind: Deployment
     metadata:
-      name: bunkerweb
+      name: bunkerweb-scheduler
     spec:
         ...
         spec:
           containers:
-            - name: bunkerweb
+            - name: bunkerweb-scheduler
               ...
               env:
                 - name: USE_REAL_IP